CULTURE TV & Series

 A false link to Stranger Things quickly dismissed

-In response to fan theories suggesting a shared narrative universe, showrunner Jeffrey Addiss wanted to put an end to any ambiguity.
-He stated that The Boroughs et Stranger Things They are two completely independent projects, despite their thematic similarity.
+In response to fan theories suggesting a shared narrative universe, showrunner Jeffrey Addiss sought to dispel any ambiguity.
+He asserts that The Boroughs and Stranger Things are two entirely independent projects, despite their thematic similarities.

 The Duffer brothers, producers of the new series, are not directly involved in its artistic creation, according to the project team, which emphasizes the desire to build an original universe.
 The similarities—mysterious creatures, retro-fantasy atmosphere, and group dynamics—stem more from a shared tone than a narrative link.